seppmail/SEPPmail365/Readme.md

 ## BETA 1.2.5 - Tracing Exchange Online Mailflow with Get-SM365MessageTrace

-Microsoft stores information about the messageflow in tracelogs and tracedetaillogs.
+Microsoft stores information about the messageflow in TraceLogs and TraceDetailLogs.
 This logs can be used with the native CmdLets Get-Messagetrace and Get-MessagetraceDetails.
-For your convinience, we added a CmdLet that does this for you.
+For your convenience, we added a CmdLet that does this for you.

 You need 2 pieces of data.